Hoodline raises $10M for its hyper-local, automated data newswire

 Whether or not publications dedicate resources to more journalistic pursuits to complement the Hoodline work, of course, is another matter.

-Meanwhile, Hoodline also has journalists to work on original content and to build these templates.
-The company currently has a ratio of around two engineers to one editor, Hovaghimian said, but believes that as it scales it will be bringing in fewer editors and more engineers: “At this point it’s about growth now that we have figured out what our bottlenecks are,” he said.
+Meanwhile, Hoodline also has journalists working on original content and to build these templates.
+The company currently has a ratio of around two engineers to one editor, Hovaghimian said, but believes that as it scales it will be bringing in fewer editors and more engineers: “At this point, it’s about growth now that we have figured out what our bottlenecks are,” he said.

 As for what comes next, Hovaghimian said that the ambition is to bring this to more than just the US eventually, and to work with different kinds of partners beyond news organizations.
 Facebook and Google’s own interests in this area haven’t gone unnoticed and the company has thought about how it could partner with them, too.